 Transferring a Foreign Driver’s License

-To obtain a VI driver’s license you must completely fill out the Bureau of Motor Vehicles License Transfer form.
+To obtain a VI driver’s license you must completely fill out the Bureau of Motor Vehicles Foreign-VI Conversion – Drivers License Application Form.
 A valid unexpired driver’s license must be presented, along with all legal source documents and Social Security requirements as noted in the process above.
 Foreign license holders must take a written test and surrender your license in order to be issued a VI driver’s license.
+You will also have to complete 1st Time VI Driver’s License Medical Form, and have the Medical/Vision portion completed (signed and stamped) by a local licensed certified physician.
 The BMV reserves the right to verify your foreign license and to check for any infractions on the license with its issuing country.
 Once all of your documents have been submitted and verified, the written test has been passed, and you have paid all of the fees imposed by the BMV, a VI driver’s license will then be issued.

 Applying for a new VI Driver’s License

-To obtain a VI driver’s license you will need to obtain a medical form and an application form from the BMV.
+To obtain a VI driver’s license you will need to obtain an Application for First Time VI Driver’s License Medical Form and an application form from the BMV.
 You will need to have the medical form completed and signed by a licensed local physician.
 When you are ready to obtain your license you will need to bring the completed application form, signed medical form, one valid document verifying legal status in the U.S., two documents proving your residential address, and a Social Security card or approved alternate to the BMV.
 All new licensees are required to take a written test and a road test prior to the issuance of your license.
 Once your documents have been verified, all of your fees have been paid, and you have passed both the written and road tests, your driver’s license will be issued.

 Please be aware that an appointment for the road test will only be made after successfully passing the written test, and you must present the completed medical/application package along with your learner’s permit when making the appointment.
 Also, the road text will only be administered if you are properly dressed; the BMV does not allow the following: short pants, skirts, slippers, extremely high heeled shoes, spaghetti strap tops and strapless tops.